 First Presbyterian Church of Greensboro, GA Pastor, The Rev. Meg Jackson Clark

-This Week in Worship: We are following state recommendations and not holding worship in our church this Sunday.
+This Week in Worship: We are following state recommendations and not holding worship in our church this Sunday Morning.
 Please plan to join us on line.
-Service this Sunday at 11 AM .
-The recorded Sunday Service can be viewed by going to this site www.facebook.com/
+Service this Sunday can be viewed at 11 AM .
+The Sunday Service can be viewed by going to this site www.facebook.com/

 WELCOME AND ANNOUNCEMENTS Meg Marshall